qingfengxia/Cfd/README.md

 - paraFoam (paraview for OpenFOAM), usually installed with OpenFoam.

+  without install the paraview bundled with OpenFoam, try `paraFoam -builtin`

 - gmsh, as it is requested by FemWorkbench, it is also used in CfdWorkbench for meshing, check the install and path setup by `which gmsh`

   **Optional packages**